 Room to Read South Africa

-Room to Read seeks to appoint a Literacy Director to be based in Pretoria.
+Room to Read South Africa seeks t appoint a Literacy Director to be based in South Africa.

-The purpose of this position is to oversee the overall design and technical quality of Room to Read’s South Africa Literacy program.
+The purpose of this position is responsible for overseeing the overall design and technical quality of Room to Read’s South Africa Literacy program.
 The Director will provide technical guidance, oversight, direction and support to the Literacy program.
-The position will closely collaborate with the Program Operations Director and Field Operations Manager.
+The position will collaborate closely with the Program Operations Director.
 The Literacy Director is a member of the Country Management Team, reporting to the Country Director.
+This position will be based at the Pretoria Country Office and will require regular travel to project sites and Province or District offices.
+The Literacy Director manages the Literacy program technical team, which includes the Literacy Program Manager, Quality Reading Materials (QRM) and Literacy Program Manager, Instructional Design & Teacher Support (IDTS).

 - Responsible for country-wide Literacy program quality and outcomes, utilizing research, monitoring and evaluation data to inform design.